2020 Democratic National Convention: Pete Buttigieg

 Former mayor of South Bend, Indiana and candidate for the 2020 Democratic nomination Pete Buttigieg delivered his speech on the final night of the convention from LangLab in South Bend, Indiana, where he and his husband, Chasten, had held their wedding reception years earlier.

 Buttigieg, himself openly homosexual, highlighted the progress that the United States had made on LGBT rights during his lifetime, pointing to his marriage (enabled by the 2015 Obergefell v.
 Hodges Supreme Court decision) and the viability of his candidacy as an openly gay candidate for the presidency as two examples of such progress.
-He also mentioned how, earlier in his life, when he served in the military, the "Don't ask, don't tell" policy (since repealed in 2011 under the Obama administration) had barred him from being open about his sexuality while in service.
+He also mentioned how, earlier in his life, when he served in the military, the "Don't ask, don't tell" policy (which had since been repealed in 2011 under the Obama administration) had barred him from being open about his sexuality while in service.

 Bill Clinton

 Former president of the United States Bill Clinton delivered his speech on the second night of the convention from Chappaqua, New York.

 Clinton began his speech by declaring that he believed United States presidential elections to be, "the world's most important job interview".

 Clinton lambasted President Donald Trump's response to the COVID-19 pandemic.

-Clinton praised Biden's work in the Obama administration on repairing the United States economy from the Great Recession.
+Clinton praised Biden's work in the Obama administration on efforts to repair the United States economy from the Great Recession.
 He praised Biden's plans to rebuild the United States economy from the downturn it experienced amid the COVID-19 pandemic.

 He argued that Biden should be elected and that Trump should be denied a second term, declaring, "You know what Donald Trump will do with four more years: blame, bully, and belittle.
 And you know what Joe Biden will do: build back better."